-Preparation and enhancement of portfolio to meet professional standards, development of presentation skills, and improvement of job-seeking techniques.
+Preparation and enhancement of portfolio to meet professional standards, development of presentation skills, and improvement of jobseeking techniques.

-Pre/Corequisite: ARTC 1413, 1453, 2404, and READ 301 or ESOL 311 or equivalent on identifying the target audience and providing web sites according to accessibility standards, cultural appearance, and legal issues.
+Pre/Corequisite: ARTC 1453, 2440, and READ 301 or ESOL 311 or equivalent

-Web Page Design II
+IMED 2315 Web Page Design II

 A study of mark-up language advanced layout techniques for creating web pages.
-Emphasis
+Emphasis on identifying the target audience and providing web sites according to accessibility standards, cultural appearance, and legal issues.